 At present, the agreement still awaits approval by Iran’s parliament, and it remains to be seen whether it will pass or not.
 China’s South China Morning Post described the imbalance between the two partners, noting that while Tehran hopes to benefit from cooperation, both sides are aware this is not an agreement among equals, as Iran needs China much more than China needs Iran.

-What Are The Implication Of The Deal
+What Are The Implications Of The Deal

 From China’s point of view, the signing of the deal was business as usual.
 Internationally, the agreement has raised some concerns, especially among the western media, which regarded the signing of the comprehensive cooperation plan between China and Iran as an act of “China’s continuous expansion of its influence in the Middle East.”
 This interpretation by the West reflects the geopolitical competition among the major powers in the Middle East.